Predicting precipitation using machine learning

 A machine learning infrastructure that allows researchers to quickly compare the efficacy of a number of data preprocessing approaches and machine learning algorithms.
-A regularised multi-layer perceptron neural network trained on past 96 months weather indices anomalies was shown to perform significantly better than a linear regression model at Whenuapai Airport.
+A regularised multi-layer perceptron neural network developed by Neelesh Rampal (NIWA) and trained on past 96 months weather indices anomalies was shown to perform significantly better than a linear regression model at Whenuapai Airport.

 The above figure compares the predicted (red) with the observed (blue) rainfall anomalies in cm month by month for Whenuapai Airport.
 The multi-layer perceptron model is much better at capturing the month to month variability than a linear regression model.